siddharthsule/labpartner_uom/README.md

 ## Installation

-This should be working in a few weeks time.
 To install this package, simply type:

 ```bash
 pip install labpartner_uom
 ```
+PyPI might use labpartner-uom, but this command does the same.
+Someday I hope to remove the '_uom'!

 ## Usage